About Dale Vulpes Vulpes

-As an 'outsider artist' Dale Vulpes Vulpes predominantly works with ink and paper, Dale Vulpes Vulpes seeks to expand her repertoire whilst keeping with her artistic, environmental, and political values.
-She chooses to work predominantly with biro pens and common place or upcycled materials.
+As an 'outsider artist' Dale Vulpes Vulpes predominantly works with ink and paper, though seeks to expand her repertoire whilst keeping with her artistic, environmental, and political values.
+She chooses to work principally with biro pens and other common place or upcycled materials.
 This is a homage to recognise her artist origins as child in poverty using the limited resource at hand, and to acknowledging how far she has developed in technical abilities and personal style.
 Dale wants her artwork not only to contemplate scientific and human themes, but also be a reflection of herself.

 Besides the colour movement she is working in, Dale broadly divides her work into 'conscious' and 'unconscious'.
 Molecular, cellular, and some structural work of the unconscious all contain silver and gold components.
 These represent atoms forming together from stardust and evolving into something more precious; consciousness.
 Ergo, humans are greater than the sum of their parts.
 Gross anatomy and other works of the conscious instead contain one or three defined 'dots' within the work.
 These dots represent the moles on the left side of Dale's neck, symbolising the stardust's final physical manifestation: humanity.
 Other symbolic elements are incorporated through the itnermeshing of plants and flowers.

 Dale Vulpes Vulpes produces only original pieces, no prints, so the work you own is truly exclusive.
 Each artwork is framed using unique frames ethically sourced from local antique and charity shops, in a process called upcycling, inpired by the 'Three R's' of animal research.
-All frames have been lovingly cleaned and re-taped, though please note the odd scrape may still exist.
+All frames have been carefully cleaned and re-taped, though please note the odd scrape may still exist.
 Dale considers this a characterisation of the history of the artwork, not a flaw.

 Dale Vulpes Vulpes is active within her wider local art and science communities.
 Some of her affiliations and collaborators are listed below.